qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 This **chain of ownership** is the essence of blockchain technology.
 With complete transparency, a user can recreate every transaction that has ever been verified back to the genesis block and confirm the order of the transactions.
 Ownership of every single cryptocurrency unit can be traced back through each transaction in which ownership was transferred.
 Thus any participant can verify new payments and make sure no double-spending is taking place.

 When they are created each Bitcoin is registered to a so-called **Bitcoin address**, by picking a random private key and then computing the corresponding address.
 This is comparable to the different forms of secrecy that were discussed regarding public-key cryptosystems in [Chapter 2](ADD LINK HERE).

-The number of possible private keys which are valid is so high that *brute force attacks* to steal Bitcoin tokens directly are unfeasible.
+The number of possible private keys that are valid is so high that *brute force attacks* to steal Bitcoin tokens directly are unfeasible.
 Moreover, Bitcoin tokens can only be spent if the owner knows the *corresponding key* and *digitally signs* the transaction so the network can verify the signing with a public key.
 Because transactions are announced publicly, the public key of the parties is not anonymous.
 In the end, one has a chain of ownership.

 It is worth noting that without that private key, the owner of a Bitcoin token does not have the means to prove ownership.
 Therefore, losing the private key equals losing all their coins.